Subscribe to updates

 Licensing Sub Committee - Wednesday, 14th January, 2026 10.00 am

-The Licensing Sub Committee of Cardiff Council was scheduled to consider an application for a new premises licence for Fed Restaurant Group Ltd. The meeting's agenda also included a report on urgent items, though none were specified.
+The Licensing Sub Committee of Cardiff Council was scheduled to consider an application for a new premises licence for Fed Restaurant Group Ltd. The meeting's agenda also included provisions for urgent items, if any.

 Application for Premises Licence: Fed Restaurant, Llandaff Road

-The committee was scheduled to discuss an application for a Premises Licence for Fed Restaurant Group Ltd, located at 72A Llandaff Road, Pontcanna, Cardiff, CF11 9NL.
-The application sought permission for the sale of alcohol for consumption on and off the premises, and for the provision of late-night refreshment indoors.
+The committee was scheduled to discuss an application for a premises licence for Fed Restaurant Group Ltd, located at 72A Llandaff Road, Pontcanna, Cardiff.
+The application sought permission for the sale of alcohol for consumption both on and off the premises, and for the provision of late-night refreshment indoors.

 Attendees